IN SCOPE VULNERABILITIES: Smart Contracts

 - Rounding or ERC-4626-style share issues that net no material loss of funds.

-- Old or unlocked compiler version, code-style violations, redundant code, gas optimizations, and best-practice issues.
+- Old/unlocked compiler version, code-style violations, redundant code, gas optimizations, best-practice issues.

 - Issues in test files, mocks, scripts, or deployment tooling.

-- Any finding related to malicious asset managers which have been set and thus approved by the Account owner (including high fees causing reverts or configurations that allow the initiator to take more fees than expected)
+- Malicious or over-fee asset managers that have been set and thus approved by the Account Owner (including configurations letting the initiator take more fees than expected).

-- Any findings related to the most Senior tranche (if multiple tranches are deployed) to withdraw during ongoing liquidations
+- The most Senior tranche (if multiple tranches are deployed) withdrawing during ongoing liquidations.

-- Any findings related to interest accruals during protocol pause, whether fully paused or partially paused.
+- Interest accruals during protocol pause, whether fully or partially paused.

-- Any findings related to the actionTarget state (including balances), as the actionTarget is an untrusted contract.
+- The actionTarget state (including balances), as the actionTarget is an untrusted contract.

-- Any findings where the flow is not related to Arcadia, such as users intentionally sending tokens to a smart contract, which may be withdrawn by any other user through a public skim-like function.
+- Flows not related to Arcadia, such as users intentionally sending tokens to a contract, which may be withdrawn by another user through a public skim-like function.